seth-bradshaw/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). when an function in inner scope references a variable in the outter scope
 2. Study the following code, then answer the questions below.

 ```js